+- Dissipation/dispersal of aerosol droplets

-- No contact process is best wherever possible - One empty table receiver waits at short distance while food distributor places food at table and moves away before pickup - o Food distributor wears PPE (mask, gloves) - o Wipe table down periodically - o Change PPE after several service attempts. - Consider law enforcement or security present if necessary - o To address traffic concerns - Assist with pedestrian /crossings - o Expedite ingress/egress - o Provide general security
+- No contact process is best wherever possible

+- For Walkers: One empty table receiver waits at short distance while food distributor places food at table and moves away before pickup

+- For Drivers: Drivers pull up and indicate how many meals they need.
+The food distributor places food on the table and moves away before the driver gets out of his/her car to take the food.

+- If food is placed in bins for distribution the bins are sprayed with disinfectant before use for a new family.

+- Food distributor wears PPE (mask, gloves)

+- Wipe table down periodically

+- Change PPE after several service attempts.

+- Meal Delivery

+- Meals are packed in boxes labeled and distributed to volunteers who leave the boxes outside of student homes before calling or texting parents to let them know the delivery has been made.

+- All volunteers wear PPE (masks, gloves)

+- No contact is made between volunteers and families

+- Consider law enforcement or security present if necessary

+- To address traffic concerns

+- Assist with pedestrian /crossings

+- Expedite ingress/egress

+- Provide general security